 Indicating that the redirect is temporary works to prevent any loss in page rank for the original page.

-Don’t let any test overstay its welcome.
+Don’t let any test overstay it's welcome.

 Some tests result in cloning content and changing it slightly for the test.